Ian Buckett: Club representative appearances

-Post rugby
+Post-rugby

 Ian was called to the Bar of England and Wales at Gray's Inn in 2000.
 After failing to attain a full pupillage award in London he qualified as a solicitor at BPP College of Law, London.
 He practised law there and was admitted to the City of London Solicitors' Company, and later Leeds.
 He was chairman of Flint Rugby Football Club in north Wales, where he first began playing rugby union, from 2009 to 2013 after initially joining the management committee in December 2008 as a consultant.

 During this period he is listed as holding two directorships with Rygbi Gogledd Cymru CCIC (translated North Wales Rugby), a management company for a development rugby team based in Colwyn Bay which became RGC 1404, for whom he was also a solicitor, and Deeview Consulting.
 Both companies were prominent in many changes to the sporting landscape in north Wales.

 After the near collapse of rugby league venture Crusaders Rugby League in north Wales he, as a Director of Deeview Consulting, and a local businessman were in discussions with the Rugby Football League about a potential RFL franchise to be played out of Colwyn Bay at Championship One level in conjunction with rugby union.
 The Crusaders were restructured and the venture never took off.

 He continued to play locally for a time as an amateur, and also in high-profile testimonial and charitable games.

-Personal life
+Personal life and death

-He has one son who was born in Swansea and who has played three seasons of registered rugby football.
+Buckett had one son, who was born in Swansea and who played three seasons of registered rugby football.
+Buckett died on 9 July 2024, at the age of 56.